 All that work, all that mess… I actually started to dread the peak-of-summer harvests when I had more tomatoes than I could use right away!

-That tiny revelation became my go-to method for making a quick and easy tomato sauce that requires not much more than a food processor (or blender or immersion blender).
+That tiny revelation became my go-to method for making a quick tomato sauce from scratch that requires not much more than a food processor (or a blender or immersion blender).

 And if you decide to do a double/triple/quadruple batch, you can rest easy knowing you won’t be adding hours (or even days!) to your tomato processing.

 The secret to a fresh and flavorful tomato sauce from scratch